a1biehl/AI-Udemy-Masterclass/README.md

 This can also be found in training_process.py

-The training utilizes CMA because there are less than 1000 parameters but should you want to train on more paremeters (in the thousands) all you need to do is navigate to train.py, locate line 405 and change 'default' from 'cma' to 'pepg' as well as change 'optimizer' on line 26 from 'cma' to 'pepg.'
+The training utilizes CMA because there are less than 1000 parameters.
+Should you want to train on more paremeters (in the thousands), all you need to do is navigate to train.py, locate line 405 and change 'default' from 'cma' to 'pepg' as well as change 'optimizer' on line 26 from 'cma' to 'pepg.'

 TO INSTALL PACKAGES FOLLOW THESE STEPS:

-In your command ine -
+In your command line -
   conda create -n masterai python=3.6       #note that this model runs smoother on 3.6 than 3.7 conda activate masterai conda install -c install-forge tensorflow